Scouting From Above: Solving Problems and Saving Time with Field Health Imagery

 About The Author

-As a product marketing lead for remote sensing at The Climate Corporation, Joe works closely with our product development team and scientists to create digital imagery tools that help farmers better understand what is happening in their fields.
+As a product marketing lead for remote sensing at Climate LLC, Joe works closely with our product development team and scientists to create digital imagery tools that help farmers better understand what is happening in their fields.
 Born and raised in Southern Illinois farm country, Joe is a graduate of McKendree University.